-If a BFCP entity (a client or a floor control server) receives data from TCP that cannot be parsed, the entity MUST close the TCP connection, and the connection SHOULD be reestablished.
-Similarly, if a TCP connection cannot deliver a BFCP message and times out, the TCP connection SHOULD be reestablished.
+If a BFCP entity (a client or a floor control server) receives data that cannot be parsed, the entity MUST close the TCP connection, and the connection SHOULD be reestablished.
+Similarly, if a TCP connection cannot deliver a BFCP message and times out or receives an ICMP port unreachable message mid-connection, the TCP connection SHOULD be reestablished.

-The way connection reestablishment is handled depends on how the client obtains information to contact the floor control server (e.g., using an SDP offer/answer exchange [7]).
+The way connection reestablishment is handled depends on how the client obtains information to contact the floor control server.
 Once the TCP connection is reestablished, the client MAY resend those messages for which it did not get a response from the floor control server.